Culture of Iran: Architecture

-The history of Iranian architecture dates back to at least 5,000 BC with characteristic examples distributed over a vast area from Turkey and Iraq to Uzbekistan and Tajikistan to the South Caucasus and Zanzibar.
-Currently, there are 19 UNESCO designated World Heritage Sites that were designed and constructed by Iranians, with 11 of them being located outside of Iran.
+Iranian architecture dates back to at least 5000 BC with characteristic examples distributed over a vast area from Turkey and Iraq to Uzbekistan and Tajikistan to the South Caucasus and Zanzibar.
+Currently, there are 19 UNESCO-designated World Heritage Sites that were designed and constructed by Iranians, with 11 of them being located outside of Iran.
 Iranian architecture displays a great variety of both structure and aesthetics and despite the repeated trauma of destructive invasions and cultural shocks, the Iranian zeal and identity has always triumphed and flourished.
 In turn, it has greatly influenced the architecture of its invaders from the Greeks to the Arabs to the Turks.

 The traditional theme of Iranian architecture is cosmic symbolism, which depicts the communication and participation of man with the powers of heaven.
-This theme has not only given continuity and longevity to the architecture of Iran, but has been a primary source of its emotional character of the nation as well.
-Iranian architecture ranges from simple structures to "some of the most majestic structures the world has ever seen".

-Iranian architectural style is the combination of intensity and simplicity to form immediacy, while ornament and, often, subtle proportions reward sustained observation.
+This theme has given continuity and longevity to the architecture and has been a primary source of the emotional character of the nation.
+Architecture ranges from simple structures to "some of the most majestic structures the world has ever seen".
+Architectural style is the combination of intensity and simplicity to form immediacy, while ornament and, often, subtle proportions reward sustained observation.
 Iranian architecture makes use of abundant symbolic geometry, using pure forms such as the circle and square, and plans are based on often symmetrical layouts featuring rectangular courtyards and halls.
 The paramount virtues of Iranian architecture are: "a marked feeling for form and scale; structural inventiveness, especially in vault and dome construction; a genius for decoration with a freedom and success not rivaled in any other architecture".